dykstrom/jcc/README.md

 ### System Requirements

-You will need Java 8 to run JCC, and as mentioned above, you will also need Windows.
+You will need Java 8 to run JCC and, as mentioned above, you will also need Windows.

 ### Installation